azure-bootcamps/app_service_and_xamarin/README.md

 In this bootcamp, we will explore both Xamarin and the Azure App Service Mobile Apps feature using a three-prong approach:

-- First, a facilitator will show you how to implement features
+- First, a facilitator will show you how to implement feature
-- Next, you will have a hands-on exercise where you try to implement the feature[s] yourself.
+- Next, you will have a hands-on exercise where you try to implement the feature[s] yourself
-- Finally, you will either verify with a proctor or verify using the "solution" that you implemented the feature[s].
+- Finally, you will either verify with a proctor or verify using the "solution" that you implemented the feature[s]

+### Scenario

+In this series of exercises, you will be building a basic to-do application using Xamarin for the interfaces and Azure App Service Mobile Apps for the application back-end services.

 ### Pre-requisites